-With the mongoDB performance monitoring tools offered by Applications Manager, you get to thoroughly monitor MongoDB with in-depth insights in to important key performance parameters, spot bottlenecks, and troubleshoot it before it affects the end users.
+With the MongoDB performance monitoring tools offered by Applications Manager, you get to thoroughly monitor MongoDB with in-depth insights in to important key performance parameters, spot bottlenecks, and troubleshoot it before it affects the end users.
+The MongoDB monitoring dashboard helps gain an overview of key parameters on an unified platform.
 Proper monitoring of read and write requests helps prevent resource saturation, avoid overloading databases, and optimize MongoDB's performance.
-Utilize Applications Manager's MongoDB performance monitoring feature to monitor lock stats such as the number of read/write locks and active users performing those operations to prevent any latency problems.
+Utilize Applications Manager's MongoDB monitoring to monitor lock stats such as the number of read/write locks and active users performing those operations to prevent any latency problems.

-Like most MongoDB monitoring tools, Applications Manager MongoDB performance monitor also provides you with database operation statistics along with replication and sharding operation details with which you can ensure that operations are happening consistently by monitoring the total number of database operations (insert, getmore, delete, update and command) per second.
+Applications Manager's MongoDB monitoring tool also provides you with database operation statistics along with replication and sharding operation details with which you can ensure that operations are happening consistently by monitoring the total number of database operations (insert, getmore, delete, update and command) per second.
 Since MongoDB enters every change in a journal, tracking those values gives you an insight on loads.
 Applications Manager MongoDB monitoring software gathers polled data for commits to the journal in the last commit interval, commits behind a write lock and commit before scheduled interval.
 You can also get background flush stats, like the total time taken in writing the data to disk.

 Resolve performance issues quickly